detsam/indepstate-cc/app/services/mt5Logs/README.md

 - `accounts[n].maxAgeDays` – only emit deals with a placing date within this many days for the given account.
 Set to `0` to allow all deals (default `2`).
 - `skipExisting` – array mapping front‑matter fields to trade properties so trackers can detect existing notes.
 - `sessions` – optional mapping of `"HH:MM-HH:MM"` ranges to session numbers used for the `tradeSession` field.
-- `provider` – optional name of an execution provider whose DWX adapter supplies historic bars.
-When omitted the service can init its own `dwx_client` if `dwx.metatraderDirPath` is configured.
+- `accounts[n].dwxProvider` – optional name of an execution provider whose DWX adapter supplies historic bars for that account.
+When omitted the service can init its own `dwx_client` if `dwx[provider].metatraderDirPath` is configured.
-- `dwx.metatraderDirPath` – optional path to the MetaTrader `MQLx/Files` directory.
+- `dwx[provider].metatraderDirPath` – optional path to the MetaTrader `MQLx/Files` directory for the given provider.
 When provided the service uses `dwx_client` to retrieve 5‑minute bars for computing `moveActualEP`.

 On startup the service processes the most recently created file in each directory; any newly created files are processed as they appear.